tanjunkai2001/FT-SRL-Quadcopter/README.md

 ![structure](hardware_V2.png)
 ## Implementation

-Hardware experiments were conducted using an X150 quadcopter with:
+Hardware setup:
-- RK3566 processor (1.80 GHz)
+- X150 quadcopter with RK3566 (1.80 GHz) processor and 4GB RAM
-- 4 GB RAM
-- Position tracking via 8-camera OptiTrack system

-The experimental setup includes:
-- Two-player nonzero-sum game for 3D trajectory tracking
+- OptiTrack system (8 cameras) for position tracking
-- FT safe optimal controllers computed on workstation (Intel i7-12700 CPU, 32 GB RAM)
-- 30 Hz control frequency (Δt ≈ 0.033s)
-- Control inputs as velocity commands via 5GHz WiFi
+- Control inputs via 5GHz WiFi at 30 Hz
+- Controllers computed on i7-12700 workstation

 ## Structure
 The data folder contains the experimental data used in the paper.
 The code folder contains the Matlab code for the FT-SRL algorithm and the quadcopter control.